 An anomalous, sculpturesque building stands amidst a swarm of monotony representing The Bombay Arts Society in Bandra, Mumbai.
-The Bombay Art Society, a non-profit arts institution established in 1888 was granted a land of 1300 sq.m. by the state government.
+Established in 1888, the Bombay Art Society is a non-profit arts institution.
+The state government granted a land of 1300 sq. m. to them.
 The nature of the institution demanded an obvious requirement of gallery spaces along with a separate and independent space that would help generate revenue for supporting budding artists and related events.
-Completed and handed over in 2011 by Sanjay Puri Architects, the building’s form is an exemplar of its function.
+Completed and handed over in 2011 by Sanjay Puri Architects, the building’s form is thus exemplar of its function.

 Aptly contingent on the cause the building serves, the form captures both the commercial aspect with the glass façade and box-like form atop, and the dominant recreational aspect with the fluid form otherwise.

-To fit a commercial space for leasing and, an art gallery with its allied requirements in 1300 sq.m. would be manageable.
+To fit a commercial space for leasing and, an art gallery with its allied requirements in 1300 sq. m. would be manageable.
 However, fitting the same in a 450 sq.m.area, owing to the setbacks required, becomes a challenge.
-To combat the same, it was decided that the commercial and gallery spaces would be independent of one another.
-This would ensure space is not wasted in attributing transitional spaces.
+To combat the same, the team decided that the commercial and gallery spaces would be independent of one another.
+This would ensure that there was not wastage of space in attributing transitional spaces.
 Hence, there exists two entrances – one that opens up on the ground floor for the art gallery, the other that opens into a foyer that connects to the commercial offices on the fourth floor.

 The fenestrations in the structure also speak of the building’s purpose.
-Playful punctures across the height of the building, and peeping glass windows seen on the first three floors are an exemplar of the building’s cultural and artistic exposition.
-To execute this ‘effortless’ fluid form, construction materials such as ferrocement, hex mesh, RCC ribs, and thermal blocks have been used.
+Playful punctures across the height of the building, and peeping glass windows seen on the first three floors are thus an example of the building’s cultural and artistic exposition.
+To execute this ‘effortless’ fluid form, construction materials such as ferro-cement, hex mesh, RCC ribs, and thermal blocks have been used.

-The fluid form of the facade is also reflected inside the art galleries; curvilinear walls help the space to be perceived as more dynamic and huge.
-The most eye-catching feature, inside the building, is probably the spiraling staircase between the first three floors.
-The nature of space is narrated through this fluid, hypnotizing work of timber.
+The fluid form of the facade also reflects inside the art galleries.
+Curvilinear walls help in perceiving the space as more dynamic and huge.
+The most eye-catching feature, inside the building, is probably the spiralling staircase between the first three floors.
+The design therefore narrates the nature of space through this fluid, hypnotizing work of timber.
 The building also has two basement floors dedicated to parking for the visitors of the gallery on the lower levels and employees of the offices on the upper levels.

 Sanjay Puri Architects